NoahHodgson/project-melia/docs/Melia-Mar-Biographics.md

 	was stolen by the new overlords.
 This last a long time but eventually Tabradians shrugged off the Roclesians.
-	They skirmish with them occasionally, but they remain independent.
+	They skirmish with them occasionally, but they have some independent.
 They are magically adept.

 ## Rociaran:
 League of independent Roclesian cities who